jhellenkamp/trackingWebService/README.md

 ## What it uses:

-Javascript, Ajax, REST Api, Ruby, Rails
+Javascript, Ajax, REST Api, Ruby, Rails, sqlite3

 --------------------

-Build for an Hackathon by the Transfer und Gründerzentrum der RWTH.
+Build for a Hackathon at the Transfer und Gründerzentrum der RWTH.
+Collaborators:

+- Fabian Hamm
+- Philipp Braun
+- Jannik Hellenkamp